sontungexpt/ToUs-NetFramework/README.md

 # Introduce project

-- The time table project use wpf and entity framework with the MVVM model
+- The time table project use wpf with net framework and entity framework with the MVVM model

 # The Features in apps